HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Fire-Up The WSM

 Fire-up the cooker using the Minion Method.
-Fill the charcoal chamber almost to overflowing with unlit Kingsford charcoal briquettes.
+Fill the charcoal chamber almost to overflowing with unlit Kingsford Charcoal Briquets.
 This should be enough fuel to fire the cooker for 12-14 hours, maybe longer depending upon weather conditions and how much meat is being cooked.

 Smoke The Pork Butts